-Students interested in doing a medical/health internship with a local medical/health professional, can create an individual, long-term internship.
+Credit: .5 Science Students interested in doing a medical/health internship with a local medical/health professional, can create an individual, long-term internship.
 Consider School to Work or Volunteer opportunities.
-Examples include, but are not limited to: physical therapy, physical training, veterinary medicine, dental, chiropractor, acupuncturist, massage therapy, nutritionist, volunteer firefighter, etc. Additionally, any BTA Online Course or any Online College Course that falls under the standards of the Medical/Health Academy can also be considered an internship.
+Examples include, but are not limited to: physical therapy, physical training, medicine, dental, veterinary chiropractor, acupuncturist, massage therapy, nutritionist, volunteer firefighter, etc. Additionally, any BTA Online Course or any OnlineCollege Course that falls under the standards of the Medical/Health Academy can also be considered an internship.

-\ College Credits: KCC (Klamath Community College) -HEA 199 - 3 credits
+College Credits: KCC -HEA 199 - 3 credits